What is dementia?

 Alzheimer’s disease is the best-known and most common type of dementia.

-Many people use the terms “Alzheimer’s disease” and “dementia” interchangeably, but this isn’t correct.
-Although Alzheimer’s disease is the most common form of dementia, not everyone with dementia has Alzheimer’s:
+Many people use the terms “Alzheimer’s disease” and “dementia” interchangeably, but this isn’t medically correct.
+Although Alzheimer’s disease is the most common type of dementia, not everyone with dementia has Alzheimer’s:

-• Dementia is a brain disorder that impacts a person’s ability to communicate and to perform everyday activities.
+• Dementia is a group of symptoms that affect a person’s ability to think, remember, and make decisions.
+It can make it difficult to perform everyday activities.

 • Alzheimer’s disease is one form of dementia with a targeted impact on parts of the brain that control a person’s ability to think, remember, and communicate with language.